hardiesoft/spectastiq/README.md

 - Dispatch events to the parent page, for more advanced integrations.

 ## Known issues
-- Resizing is not yet supported.
-It breaks when you resize the page or containing element.
 - Okay, I lied when I described how easy *spectastiq* is to use.
 It currently relies on an advanced JavaScript feature called `SharedArrayBuffer`, which helps *spectastiq* to use all your computers power to render spectrograms really fast.  `SharedArrayBuffer` requires the integrator to serve up their website using some additional HTTP headers to opt-in to a secure context.
 We'll soon support an easier, but slower path which will make embedding *spectastiq* when you don't have control over how your pages are served more seamless.
-- Multiple instances of *spectastiq* are not currently supported, but they will be soon.
+- Resizing currently breaks when you move the browser window containing *spectastiq* between displays with different `devicePixelRatio`s.

 ### Acknowledgements